 On Easter Island the standard voltage is 220 V and the frequency is 50 Hz.

 You can seriously damage your appliances.
-You need a voltage converter on Easter Island, when living in the United States of America!
+You need a voltage converter on Easter Island!
 You can find voltage converters at Amazon.
 Because you also need a power plug adapter, you should consider a combined plug adapter/voltage converter.